Project Tracking: What Is It & How Does It Benefit Your Business

 - Risk reports include the possible blockers and risks which can occur at different project stages.
 Project stakeholders, teams, and project managers need these reports to avoid bottlenecks and timely reveal new potential risks during the project.

 - Time tracking reports help those involved in the project keep up with the deadlines and better estimate the time needed to complete particular tasks or certain project stages.
 Time tracking reports also accumulate valuable information on overall team performance.
-Project managers can use this data for a more precise estimation of deadlines for future projects.
+Project managers know why time tracking matters and can use this data for a more precise estimation of deadlines for future projects.

 These reports help businesses to more carefully estimate time and budget spent on projects, more efficiently manage their project team, and better cope with troubled projects.